 Namibia is a constitutional multiparty democracy.
-In the presidential and parliamentary elections on November 27, President Hage Geingob won a second five-year term, and the South West African People's Organization (Swapo) retained its large parliamentary majority, winning 63 of 96 National Assembly seats.
-In local and regional elections in 2015, Swapo won 112 of 121 regional council seats and gained control of 54 of 57 municipal councils.
-International observers characterized the November and the 2015 elections as generally free and fair.
+In the presidential and parliamentary elections in November 2019 President Hage Geingob won a second five-year term, and the South West African People's Organization retained its parliamentary majority, winning 63 of 96 National Assembly seats.
+International observers characterized the 2019 election as generally free and fair.

 The national police maintain internal security.
 The military is responsible for external security but also has some domestic security responsibilities.
-The Namibian Police Force (NamPol) reports to the Ministry of Safety and Security.
-The Namibian Defense Force (NDF) reports to the Ministry of Defense.
+The Namibian Police Force reports to the Ministry of Safety and Security.
+The Namibian Defense Force reports to the Ministry of Defense.
 Civilian authorities maintained effective control over the security forces.
+Members of the security forces allegedly committed some abuses.